weavolutionmage/drachenwald/offices/seneschal/lawproposal1_v3.md

 The date and time of the Curia will be announced on the Kingdom website, by social media and to the Drachenwald email list by mid-October.
 All Greater Officers of the Kingdom should make every effort to attend this on-line curia.
 If Greater officers are unable to do so, they may send a designated representative, or make their comments known to the Crown and Kingdom Seneschal in writing, prior to the day of the Curia.
 Members of the populace may also send comments in writing to the Crown (crown@drachenwald.sca.org) and Kingdom Seneschal (seneschal@drachenwald.sca.org) in advance of the meeting.

-# 1 Proposal to change Drachenwald law 7.02.2.1 (September 10)
+# 1 Proposal to change Drachenwald law 7.02.2.1

 ## Reasoning